zubenkoruslan/hospitalitai/README.md

 In the fast-paced hospitality industry, knowledgeable and well-trained staff are your greatest asset.
 But ensuring consistent training, keeping up with menu changes, and effectively onboarding new team members can be a constant challenge.

-**QuizSavvy is here to revolutionize how you train your team.** We provide an intelligent, easy-to-use platform designed specifically for restaurants and hotels, helping you save time, reduce errors, and empower your staff to deliver exceptional guest experiences.
+**QuizCrunch is here to revolutionize how you train your team.** We provide an intelligent, easy-to-use platform designed specifically for restaurants and hotels, helping you save time, reduce errors, and empower your staff to deliver exceptional guest experiences.

 ---

-## Transform Your Training: What QuizSavvy Offers You
+## Transform Your Training: What QuizCrunch Offers You

 Unlock a new era of efficiency and effectiveness in your staff development:

 - 🌟 **Effortless Menu & Knowledge Digitization:**

   - **Smart PDF Upload:** Simply upload your existing PDF menus!
-QuizSavvy's intelligent engine (powered by Google's Generative AI) can parse the text and help structure your menu items, ingredients, and categories automatically.
+QuizCrunch's intelligent engine (powered by Google's Generative AI) can parse the text and help structure your menu items, ingredients, and categories automatically.
   - **Easy Menu Management:** Quickly add, edit, and update menu items, descriptions, and dietary information.
 Ensure your training materials always reflect your current offerings.

 - 🧠 **Intelligent & Automated Quiz Creation:**